matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 # Differences with Ethereum

 zkSync Era supports almost every smart contract written for EVM and satisfies all key security invariants so that no additional security re-auditing is usually required.
-However, please keep in mind the following differences and recommended practices:
+However, please keep in mind the following differences and recommendedations:

 ## Differences